 Use collaborative leadership to address regional challenges.
 To mitigate sales tax revenue shortfalls, local government collaboration is an important strategy for providing public services on a reduced budget.
 Municipalities, especially lower-capacity communities, should explore developing partnerships with neighboring jurisdictions for sharing or consolidating services to offer necessary services while reducing costs.

 Develop tax policies that strengthen communities and the region.
 Another important strategy is to advocate for the State of Illinois to modernize the tax system.
-The recently enacted Leveling the Playing Field for Illinois Retail Act will help municipalities with sales tax shortfalls.
+Reforms should include expanding the sales tax base to include additional services as well as changes to how the state shares revenues with municipalities.
+For example, the recently enacted Leveling the Playing Field for Illinois Retail Act will help municipalities with sales tax shortfalls.
 Beginning on January 1, 2021, online purchases will be subject to local sales taxes based on the location to which they are shipped or delivered.
-Expanding the sales tax base to include Internet sales will help communities create a more balanced land use mix and support the type of retail development that is more desirable.
+Further reforms will help communities create a more balanced land use mix and provide revenue as development patterns change.